Kylie (album): Music and lyrics

-The producers wanted to make a synthesized pop album that appeals to teenagers.
+The producers wanted to make a synthesised pop album that appeals to teenagers.
 Stock explained his intention was to make an album full of single-potential tracks, similar to the form of greatest hits compilations.
 The singer was interested in recording more contemporary R&B material but her request was denied by Waterman.
 "These producers think pop music is candy music.
 They're saying: 'Here kids, have a piece of candy'...
 What Peterman wants, he gets", said Minogue.
 Her voice was double-tracked for most of the album; the producers only allowed Minogue to use her real voice on "Look My Way", a track that she felt sounds more like herself than the rest.
 Stock, Aitken, and Waterman composed and produced all the tracks on Kylie except "The Loco-Motion" written by Gerry Goffin and Carole King.
 Three tracks were written for other PWL artists in the previous year before appearing on the album: "Got to Be Certain" was recorded by Mandy Smith for her debut album but abandoned; "Look My Way" was originally written for Heywoode; "Love at First Sight" was an instrumental demo track for Sinitta and is unrelated to Minogue's 2002 song with the same title.

-Critics described Kylie as a bubblegum pop, disco pop and dance-pop album, while also noting the musical similarities to other albums produced by PWL.
+Critics described Kylie as a bubblegum pop, disco-pop and dance-pop album, while also noting the musical similarities to other albums produced by PWL.
 Sal Cinquemani of Slant Magazine described it as a collection of house tracks blended with "hi-NRG beats, Italo-disco synths and Motown melodies."
 Kylie opens with "I Should Be So Lucky", a light dance-pop track that uses a drum machine, keyboards and bass by Stock.
 The track has been compared to the work of Rick Astley, a fellow PWL artist.
 For the album's version of "The Loco-Motion", the producers re-recorded the backing track from Duffy's demo, featuring railway sound effects and less spontaneous vocals.

 The slow-tempo "Je ne sais pas pourquoi" reminiscent of Waterman's earlier work in the 1960s at the Mecca Dance Hall, and the reggae-infused "It's No Secret" features cascading synth and a jaunty melody.
 It was followed by Hi-NRG tracks "Turn It Into Love" and "Got to Be Certain"; the latter work gained comparison to the soundtrack of the 1983 romance film Flashdance.
 The mid-tempo "I Miss You" and "I'll Still Be Loving You" resemble other late-80s pop tracks, particularly the work of Climie Fisher and Living in a Box.
-"Look My Way" draws musical inspiration from The Whispers' "Rock Steady" (1987), Madonna's "Into the Groove" (1984) and Debbie Gibson's "Shake Your Love" (1987).
+"Look My Way" draws musical inspiration from The Whispers' "Rock Steady" (1987), Madonna's "Into the Groove" (1985), and Debbie Gibson's "Shake Your Love" (1987).
 In The Complete Kylie (2008), Simon Sheridan felt the pop-soul "Look My Way" is similar to the work of American R&B artists Alexander O'Neal and S.O.S.
 Band.